bahp/ls2d/README.md

 }
 ```

 ** Heroku puts processes to sleep after certain period of inactivity.
-Thus, it might take some
+Thus, it might take around
 5-7 seconds to load.

 <!-- ----------------------- -->